rayning0/twitter-stream/README.md

 Final note:

-You need my [modified version](https://github.com/rayning0/tweetstream) of the "tweetstream" gem to run all this, on my "on_close_callback" branch.
+You need my [modified version](https://github.com/rayning0/tweetstream) of the "tweetstream" gem to run this, on my "on_close_callback" branch.
 The current "tweetstream" gem won't let you detect when the Twitter connection has closed.
 I fixed this and made this [pull request](https://github.com/tweetstream/tweetstream/pull/180).

+Even though "tweetstream" gem owners have merged my branch into their "master," we still can't get my new gem code using "gem install tweetstream".
+The gem owners must update their gem version # first, > 2.6.1.
+Thus I pushed their new master branch onto my rayning0 "tweetstream" and point my Gemfile to my "tweetstream" master branch.